 Though volcanic ash slurries behave a little differently from waterborne silt and mud, geologists acknowledge that the processes of depositing the materials are essentially the same.
 This shows us that rhythmites that look like varves can be deposited all at once during catastrophic events.
 If conditions on earth were ever more severe than they are today (and they were, according to the Flood model of earth history), then we would expect to find many rhythmites in lakes.

 So counting the alternating fine and coarse laminae, like in varves, does not indicate years of deposition.

 Another example is Hurricane Donna, which flooded south Florida in 1960, depositing a 6-inch-thick mud layer with numerous thin laminae.
 The June 1965 flood in Bijou Creek, Colorado, deposited a sediment layer with more than 100 laminae in 12 hours.

-Recent sedimentation in Walensee, Switzerland, reveals that while an average of 2 laminae have developed per year, in some years rapidly flowing water has deposited as many as 5 layers on the bottom of the lake.
+Recent sedimentation in Walensee, Switzerland, reveals that while an average of two laminae have developed per year, in some years rapidly flowing water has deposited as many as five layers on the bottom of the lake.